Thursday, 6 March 2014

 the practical, which evinces an interest in arriving at shared understandings and co-operation; and

-the critical, which is interested in developing or becoming empowered (and/or 'liberated' or 'emancipated': freedom from, permitting freed to).These interests give rise to certain forms of coming to know (learning), along with corresponding domains of knowledge.
+the critical, which is interested in developing or becoming empowered (and/or 'liberated' or 'emancipated': freedom from, permitting freedom to).These interests give rise to certain forms of coming to know (learning), along with corresponding domains of knowledge.
 A technical interest gives rise to the empirical-analytical sciences, whose concerns is to establish ‘objective truth’.
 Practical interest gives rise to interpretive science, leading to an understanding of what is considered right in the light of the norms that prevail within a certain social context (ethical and political).
 Critical interest is associated with a critical social science, leading to emancipation, i.e. freedom from oppression and ideology; or, rather, freedom to challenge deterministic understandings of social interaction and the political, or to challenge the presuppositions embedded in prevailing norms.

 Given these differentiations, it would be inappropriate to subject all forms of coming to know and knowledge to one and the same form of rationality and/or knowledge claim.
 Thus, Kreber, following Habermas, delineates,